KanzaAkram/agentic_hr_assistant/readme.md

-# Agentic HR Assistant Pro 👔
+# Agentic HR Assistant 👔

 A Streamlit-based application leveraging multiple AI agents to automate and streamline the initial stages of the recruitment process, from job description creation to candidate analysis and initial communication.

-![Screenshot (Optional - Add a screenshot of your app here)]

 ## Table of Contents